aanch47/github-actions-demo/README.md

 # github-demo
-A Demo on GitHub abd GitHub actions
+A Demo on GitHub abd GitHub actions that can be done